m-31/puppetdb_query/README.md

 The puppet database schema is not designed for complicated queries on numerous nodes.
 Here we provide an implementation for storing and querying node facts in a mongodb.

+You must simply establish a sync job to read the data from your puppetdb and write it to a mongodb.

 Currently the implementation supports only puppetdb api V 4.

 ## Installation